 Turn Off Link State Power Management

-Link State Power Management is a power saving mechanism.
+Link State Power Management is a power-saving mechanism.
 It has two options, the first one which is Moderate Power Savings.
 Which saves less power but recovers quickly from the sleep state.
 The second one, Maximum Power Savings.
-That saves more power and the time to recover from sleep state is increased.
+That saves more power and the time to recover from the sleep state is increased.

 Turn off this feature will help with blank screens and freezing issues.
 Especially where NVIDIA/AMD Graphic Cards were being used.

 On start menu type powercfg.cpl and click on powercfg.cpl control panel item.

 Click Change Plan Settings for your Active Plan.